• Link to Facebook

 Why is an Environmental Control Unit So Important?

 Imagine suddenly not being able to walk, talk, type on a keyboard, open your window shades, turn on a fan or tune your television to your favorite television show.
-For thousands of individual with quadriplegias and individuals with a spinal cord injury or debilitating disease, this nightmare has become a harsh reality.
+For thousands of quadriplegics and individuals with a spinal cord injury or debilitating disease, this nightmare has become a harsh reality.
 Dealing with the physical aspects of a disability is difficult enough.
 Discovering you no longer have the ability to do simple things – things we all take for granted –

 What is an Environmental Control Unit?